LCC27 Gas Bottle: New Gas Bottle Connection vs POL Gas Fitting

 Gas Valve Hand Wheel

-Located on the top of the POL valve fitting, the gas valve hand wheel controls the flow of gas, once the connection is secure.
+Located on the top of the POL and LCC27 gas bottles, the gas valve hand wheel controls the flow of gas, once the connection is secure.

 Turning the hand wheel anti-clockwise starts the flow of gas but you should avoid turning it hard to the open stop.